-Why people use VPN in Iran?
+Why do people use VPN in Iran?

 The most popular social media is out of use for people with Iranian IP.
 It’s hard to imagine a day without checking your Facebook account or watching a video on YouTube, right?
 Well, this is how Iranian people or those who visit the country live in the country.
 Thus, the listed reasons make it more than evident that without a VPN in Iran there’s almost nothing you can do in the internet space.

-Can using VPN help access geo-restricted content?
+Can using a VPN help access geo-restricted content?

-Among the main characteristics of VPN are its reliability, fast connectivity and the ability to make geo-restricted content actually available for anyone, no matter what their location is.
+Among the main characteristics of VPN are its reliability, fast connectivity, and the ability to make geo-restricted content actually available for anyone.
+No matter what their location is.

-You also have to remember that the content, which you can access depends directly on the country you choose to get your new IP address from.
+You have to also remember that the content, which you can access depends directly on the country you choose to get your new IP address from.
 Choosing a country is usually one of the paid options in VPN apps.
 We’ll talk about the pros and cons of free and paid VPNs soon.

 Is using VPN legal in Iran?

 Iran was once called the “enemy of the Internet” for imprisoning bloggers, activists, and everyone who was somehow connected to the internet activity, which they considered suspicious and dangerous.
-Along with these sometimes inhumane measures, the Iranian government even started introducing new e-mail systems, taking control over internet activity in general, and blocking all of the popular websites we know and love.
+Along with these sometimes inhumane measures, the Iranian government even started introducing new e-mail systems, taking control over internet activity in general, and blocking all the popular websites we know and love.

-Using VPN is considered illegal in Iran, but the good news is that the government can’t really find out whether you’re surfing the web with your real IP or no. Allegedly, even Iranian authorities use VPN.
+Using VPN is considered illegal in Iran, but the good news is that the government can’t really find out whether you’re surfing the web with your real IP or not.
+Allegedly, even Iranian authorities use VPN.
 So, it’s very unlikely that anyone using such services gets in trouble.

-Both options are good, but a paid VPN for Iran obviously has more advantages, especially when it comes to the long-term use of the service.
+Both options are good, but a paid VPN for Iran obviously has more advantages.
+Especially, when it comes to the long-term use of the service.

 One more advantage of paid VPN for Iran, as for any other country, is that there are no annoying ads.
 Even from providing free services companies still make money thanks to product placement.
 Unfortunately, it’s not the only way they receive income.
 Some companies sell user data and it’s something that probably nobody would like to experience.